Arya-pp/blinkdetectopencv/README.md

 cv2 (opencv-python) : 4.6.0.66

 ## How to configure
-Install python 3.0 preferably for all the libraries mentioned above.
+install python, preferably version 3.10 and all the libraries mentioned above
 ## How to Run

->>For the blink rate of an input video , give this  command in the terminal :\n python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat --video "link" \n the video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command
+For the blink rate of an input video , give this  command in the terminal :<br />
+python blinkeye.py --shape-predictor shape_predictor_68_face_landmarks.dat --video "link" \n the video should be within the same folder where all the codes lie and the link of the same should replace the “link” in the above command

->>For the blink rate of live video from the webcam , uncomment the  commented lines 51 and 52\n "vs = VideoStream(src=0).start()" \n
+For the blink rate of live video from the webcam , uncomment the  commented lines 51 and 52\n "vs = VideoStream(src=0).start()" \n
 "fileStream = False" \n
 Give this  command in the terminal :\n